Conte to leave Inter as club owners plan economic downsizing | Goal.com

 Simone Inzaghi and Massimiliano Allegri are just some of the names mooted as Conte's potential replacement, but wth Euro 2020 likely to dominate the off-season for several key players, the club may choose to wait before appointing a successor.

-The former has been tipped to leave Lazio and make the move to Milan, wihile the latter has been out of management since he stood down at Juventus.
+The former has been tipped to leave Lazio and make the move to Milan, while the latter has been out of management since he stood down at Juventus.

 Conte meanwhile is expected to be handed a payout of €6.5million (£5.6m/$7.9m) to cover the remainder of his contract.